rehierl/node-tree-outliner/1-1-3-node-trees/0-0-graph-theory.md

 # Graph Theory

 * for the most part notes taken from wikipedia pages
-* i.e. several pages directly dedicated to "graph theory"
+* i.e. pages that are in general dedicated to "graph theory"

 <!-- ======================================================================= -->
 ## overview